 It's that time of the year again.
 You know, the new year, new me one?

 Every year, we pledge to a fresh start with grand resolutions, hoping that this time it will be different.
-If the year 2020 has taught us anything, it's that nothing ever goes as planned.
+If the past few year have taught us anything, it's that nothing ever goes as planned.

 How long do New Year's resolutions last?

 Valentine's day.
-That's exactly how long most new year's resolutions last.
+Research shows that's exactly how long most people's new year's resolutions last.

-Most people struggle to stick to their resolutions.
+You're not alone, most people struggle to stick to their resolutions.
 The more drastic the change, the shorter-lived it will be.
-The most popular one of getting in shape and losing weight lasts for just a few weeks and only adds to unused gym membership fees.
+The most popular one of getting in better shape and shedding the extra Christmas pudding weight lasts for just a few weeks and only adds to unused gym membership fees.

 The good news is that it's not because humans inherently struggle to change their habits.
 It's because people typically set unrealistic goals that are too hard to keep.
 Instead of radical lifestyle alterations, we recommend adopting small, sustainable changes.